SysBioChalmers/sysbio.se/content/labs/nielsen.md

 #### Research Projects

 **Human Metabolic Atlas**\
 We are building genome-scale metabolic models for different human cell types and using these models for identification of novel prognostic biomarkers for human diseases like type 2 diabetes, cardiovascular disease and cancer (see [www.metabolicatlas.com](http://www.metabolicatlas.com/)).
-We have many national and international collaborators on this project.

 **Gut Metagenomics**\
 We are analyzing the gut metagenome in different cohort studies and aim to identify biomarkers and novel treatment strategies for human diseases.
 Much of our work in this field is in close collaboration with Prof. Fredrik Båckhed at Sahlgrenska Academy, Gothenburg University.

-**Microbial models**\
-Genome-scale metabolic models are developed for different microorganisms and we are in particular advancing genome-scale modeling of the yeast Saccharomyces cerevisiae.
-All our models are available through [www.sysbio.se/BioMet](http://www.sysbio.se/BioMet/).

-**Stress and Regulation**\
-Key signal transduction pathways in *S. cerevisiae* are analyzed using systems biology approaches.
-Our focus is on energy and lipid metabolism.

-**Protein production**\
-Using systems biology and metabolic engineering we are advancing the use of *S. cerevisiae* for recombinant protein production.
-Through a combination of advanced modeling and engineering of the secretory pathway we are developing yeasts that can be used for production of human therapeutic proteins and for consolidated bioprocesses.
 <br/>
 <br/>